What is Piper Trust’s 2020 Initiative?

 2020 Element #1: ATLAS and AGILE: Expansion/Enhancement

-Over the next four years, plans include increasing the number of cohorts and enhancing them with new elements.
-Programs will be enhanced by “Right-Sizing,” which allows for meeting the unique needs of organizations with smaller annual budgets ($250K to $1 million) and those with larger annual budgets ($15 million+).
+Element #1 plans encompassed enhancing and increasing the number of cohorts.
+Enhancements included “Right-Sizing,” to allow for meeting the unique needs of organizations with smaller annual budgets ($250K to $1 million) and those with larger annual budgets ($15 million+).

 2020 Element #2: Post-ATLAS Grantmaking: Capacity Building Grants for Human Services Organizations

-Similar to the Trust’s existing grantmaking for arts and culture organizations, this effort creates an opportunity for ATLAS organizations to continue their capacity building work by requesting a second investment that builds on what they began in their ATLAS cohort.
-These iterative investments in business operations and organizational efficiency will be informed by deep assessment and comprehensive organizational awareness.
-ATLAS graduates can apply for these grants which will likely be capped at a percentage of the grantee budget.
+Similar to the Trust’s grantmaking for arts and culture organizations, this effort provided an opportunity for Piper Trust ATLAS organizations to continue their capacity building work by requesting a second investment that builds on what they began in their ATLAS cohort.
+These iterative investments in business operations and organizational efficiency were informed by deep assessment and comprehensive organizational awareness.

 2020 Element #3: Focused Capacity Building

-This programming will concentrate on a single area of organizational capacity.
-This effort will support long-term sustainability and organizational resilience by building skills and knowledge, and developing tools to support the operational capacity of grantees.
+This effort concentrated on a single area of organizational capacity that supported long-term sustainability and organizational resilience to help build the operational capacity of grantees.

-This programming approach will be similar to the Trust’s Good Governance Fund, but will expand to target other areas of organizational capacity such as: financial management, technology and data innovation, and business intelligence.
-This programming may include cohorts, modest grant awards, or learning-plus-technical-support.
+Similar to the Trust’s Good Governance Fund, it expanded to other areas of organizational capacity such as: financial management, technology and data innovation, and business intelligence.
+This programming included cohorts, modest grant awards, and/or learning-plus-technical-support.

 2020 Element #4: Busting the Overhead Myth

-Inspired by the national movement to dispel the Overhead Myth, these significant investments will build the fundraising and communication capacity of Trust-selected human services grantees that provide healthcare, shelter, and essential services for people in need.
-Investments will provide access to expert talent; building internal staff capacity; supporting the use of data, technology, and innovations available in the field; and building mindsets, behaviors, and systems throughout an organization to support sustained success fundraising and marketing.
-Investments will be designed to help strengthen community awareness of the organization’s work and the issues it seeks to address.
+Inspired by the national movement to dispel the Overhead Myth, these significant investments helped build the fundraising and communication capacity of Trust-selected human services grantees that provide healthcare, shelter, and essential services for people in need.
+Investments provide access to expert talent; building internal staff capacity; supporting the use of data, technology, and innovations available in the field; and building mindsets, behaviors, and systems throughout an organization that support sustained success in fundraising and marketing.
+The goal being to help strengthen community awareness of an organization’s work and the issues it seeks to address.